JijaProGamer/youtube-selfbot-api/README.md

     password: "This_Is_A_Password"
 })

-// Search for the video and click on it
-// If you dont care about SEO you can just call page.goto(url, {waitUntil: "networkidle0"}) await api.videoAPI.handleSearchPage(api, page, videoId)

 // Initialises the watcher
 // You must call handleSearchPage or goto on the page before this await api.watcherAPI.initWatcher(api, page)